jonathanlamar/blog/content/snake/snake-model.md

 ## Overview

-I wanted to build a neual network to play snake.
+I wanted to build a nerual network to play snake.
 My original idea was to use reinforcement learning, but I found a genetic solution and it seemed pretty simple to recreate.